tokyo2006/Charybdis/files/mods/readme.md

 This is an adapter for the BALL TRANSFER UNIT KU-B8-OFK R053010810 from Bosch Rexroth.

+The barrel of this model is 12.6mm in diameter, with a 17mm flange which presented some challenges in creating enough space and keeping the trackball the proper distance from the sensor.

 See files in `mods/12_6mm-btu-bottom-bracket`.

 ## Trackpad mod for the Charybdis